Ella-Hoeppner/SSE/README.md

 ### todo
 * finish `sequentialize` for `Replace` and snippet operations

-* don't include comments in left/right consumption counts for operators

 * gracefully handle missing inputs to operators
   * Should still return a mostly-valid tree, but just with the specific operator usages marked as invalid, I think